Perth city. Photo by Tom Proudfoot

 How to apply

 Corporate Policy 46 – Planning for commercial operations in the Swan Canning Development Control Area provides guidance regarding DBCA’s position on commercial facilities and operations in the DCA.
-This policy is available for download on the corporate policies page.
+This policy is available for download on the Policies, plans and guidelines manual page.
+This page also includes other policies relevant to development in the Swan Canning DCA.
+Please note that DBCA may require modifications to your proposal to address environmental or amenity factors, community values, shared use, and safety considerations.

 Renewing an existing approval for a commercial activity

-Renewals are generally issued for a period of two years.
-Please make note of the expiry date and allow enough time for the application for renewal to be processed so that the approval does not lapse.
+When receiving an approval, please make note of the expiry date and allow enough time for the application for renewal to be processed so that the approval does not lapse.
 Penalties may apply for operating in the DCA without an approval.

-Licence/permit applications for standard charter vessel operations can be processed and approved within 28 days (often sooner) once all relevant information has been received.
+Permit applications for standard charter vessel operations can be processed and approved within 28 days (often sooner) once all relevant information has been received.

 New commercial activities proposed in the DCA or complex applications may require a higher level of assessment and application processing times may be extended.